Laya patio area with fire pit

 • price 3 of 4

 At the nexus of comfort and romance is Little Beast, an intimate Eagle Rock restaurant that just begs for cuddling up on the patio or in one of the restaurant’s leather booths.
-The husband-and-wife team of chef Sean Lowenthal and Deborah Schwartz-Lowenthal brought a touch of elegance to this repurposed Craftsman-style bungalow, where New American dishes like beef stroganoff and pan-roasted ocean trout warm from within while the gorgeous yellow glow of bulb lights and the ample heaters will keep you comfy and toasty year round.
+Founded by husband-and-wife Sean Lowenthal and Deborah Schwartz-Lowenthal, Little Beast is now operated by Monique King and Paul Rosenbluh, who also run longtime Cindy’s across the street.
+The original couple brought a touch of elegance to this repurposed Craftsman-style bungalow, but new ownership has kept the New American menu up to date with dishes like beef stroganoff and pan-roasted ocean trout.
+It’s the kind of fare that’ll keep you warm from within while the gorgeous yellow glow of bulb lights and the ample heaters will keep you comfy and toasty year round.

 • Scottish